iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___2.7.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.cdc.general 3 reviews"/>
 </p>

+> Disappointing.
+Not as useful as I expected.
+Doesn't show up to date info.
+Just info we've already seen 1000 times.
+Expected more from the CDC whom I've always respected.<br> :date: __2020-05-23 06:09:07__

 > App does not work on android phones.<br> :date: __2020-05-15 00:22:26__

 > Useful to keep up, especially with the Sars-CoV-2 outbreak, but really annoying design.
 Harder to help less technically inclined use it.<br> :date: __2020-05-08 04:29:03__